From its inception, the iPhone has offered a capable, time-saving feature which offers suggestions and corrects misspelled words as you type.

 Let us know at help@iDownloadBlog.com and one of our future tutorials might cover your specific problem and provide a solution.

-Submit your tutorial suggestions at tips@iDownloadBlog.com.
+Submit your tutorial suggestions at tips@iDownloadBlog.com or visit us on Twitter.